Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Experimental Details

 \section{Experimental Details}

-Microwave (MW) control and signal acquisition were implemented using a fully integrated NV magnetometry system, where the diamond sample and optical components are housed in a compact module developed by SBQuantum \cite{halde2025}.
+MW control and signal acquisition were implemented using a fully integrated NV magnetometry system referred to as the Quantum Demonstrator in Fig. \ref{fig:experimental_details}(a), where the diamond sample and optical components are housed in this compact module developed by SBQuantum \cite{halde2025}.
+This module gives the flexibility to test out MW pulse control schemes on the magnetometer.
 Control and readout were carried out using modular Keysight PXIe-based hardware, providing synchronized MW pulse generation and fluorescence detection with nanosecond precision.

-Figure~\ref{fig:experimental_details} (a) shows a schematic of the setup, illustrating the full system from MW pulse generation to signal detection.
+Figure~\ref{fig:experimental_details}(a) shows a schematic of the setup, illustrating the full system from MW pulse generation to signal detection.
 MW pulses were synthesized using an arbitrary waveform generator (AWG; Keysight M3202A) in a PXIe chassis (Keysight M9019A).
-The AWG generated in-phase (I) and quadrature (Q) signals such that, $V_\text{AWG}(t) = I(t)\cos(2\pi f_\text{IF}t) + Q(t)\sin(2\pi f_\text{IF}t)$, with $f_\text{IF} = 100~\text{MHz}$.
+The AWG generated in-phase (I) and quadrature (Q) signals such that $V_\text{AWG}(t) = I(t)\cos(2\pi f_\text{IF}t) + Q(t)\sin(2\pi f_\text{IF}t)$, with $f_\text{IF} = 100~\text{MHz}$.
 These signals were mixed with a local oscillator (LO; Keysight PSG E8275D) in an IQ mixer (Keysight U3022A H37) to generate the final MW drive at $f_\text{MW} = f_\text{LO} + f_\text{IF}$.
-Each pulse can be programmed by a simple one-line addition in the code sent to the AWG driver, where we can set the pulse amplitude, duration, phase, and the frequency $f_\text{LO}$.
-In order to send the three tones, we simply add three lines of code with the same parameters, except change the frequencies.
-After mixing, the MW signal was amplified and delivered to the diamond-containing magnetometer that integrates optical excitation and microwave delivery.
-The system includes an internal 520~nm laser and a dual-post re-entrant microwave cavity, both of which can be externally controlled, allowing for flexible experimental configurations while maintaining robust performance.
-The diamond sample (Element Six, DNV-B1) was mounted inside the cavity.
-It consists of a 1$\times$1$\times$0.5~mm$^3$ single-crystal diamond with 300 ppb NV concentration and a $T_2^*$ coherence time of 1~$\mu$s.
-This combination of integrated optics, microwave control, and engineered diamond enables reproducible ensemble-based NV measurements within a compact footprint.
+For triple-tone excitation, we directly synthesize a superposition of three tones with the AWG, controlling the pulse amplitude, duration, phase, and frequency for each tone.

+After mixing, the MW signal was amplified and delivered to the Quantum Demonstrator, which houses the magnetometer that integrates optical excitation and microwave delivery.
+The system includes an internal 520~nm laser diode (maximum output power 110~mW) and a dual-post re-entrant microwave cavity.
+Both the laser and MW drive can be externally controlled, allowing for flexible experimental configurations while maintaining robust performance.
+The diamond sample (Element Six, DNV-B1), mounted inside the cavity, is a $1\times1\times0.5~\mathrm{mm}^3$ single-crystal diamond with an NV concentration of 300~ppb and a $T_2^*$ coherence time of 1~$\mu$s.
+A static magnetic field of 2~mT was applied along the NV axis, lifting the degeneracy of the $m_s = \pm 1$ states.
+A plano-convex lens with a focal length of 15~mm and a diameter of 6~mm was used to focus the optical excitation, such that the beam waist was positioned near the center of the 0.5~mm-thick diamond.